active-coders/music-player/README.md

 # music-player
-a python music player drop yourmusic into the same folder and select it
+a python music player drop your music into the same folder and select it